Item 14: Understand lifetimes

 }; // `temp1` dropped here

 One way to see what the compiler calculates as an item's lifetime is to insert a deliberate error for the borrow checker (Item 15) to detect.
-For example, hold onto a reference beyond the lifetime's scope:
+For example, hold onto a reference to an item beyond the scope of the item's lifetime:

 let r: &Item;